Regardless of where you are in your retirement journey, we can help make sure you are on the right track.

 - were there blind spots in their financial lives that they simply weren't aware of

 After gathering some data and discussing long-term goals, we were able to show them the best ways to set aside money for their children's future while saving for their own retirement.
-We were also to give them a clear picture of the potential opportunities and pitfalls of real estate investing, as well as how that would fit into their overall financial picture.
+We were also able to give them a clear picture of the potential opportunities and pitfalls of real estate investing, as well as how that would fit into their overall financial picture.
 They learned which investments and insurance coverages made the most sense for their family.
 And, we were able to work with them and their estate planning attorney to come up with a plan that works for their blended family.

 Now Susan and Rob have a clear picture of their finances and a path to achieving their goals.
 And since they are still incredibly busy with their lives, they are relieved to have us to turn to for investment management and ongoing financial guidance.

 Education: Highly Educated, but not in Finance